Major reasons to serve this airport

 - Terminals 3 & 4 – 12 km.

-- Alternatively, the Connect shuttle bus service to the city is a safe, hassle-free way to travel.
-The shuttle costs $15 per person one-way to the city from Terminal 3.
+- Taxi and rideshare options are available from the terminals.
+The Connect shuttle bus service to the city is a safe, hassle-free way to travel.

 Infrastructure & Operations

 - Runway(s): Runway 03/21 – 3,444 m; Runway 06/24 – 2,163 m.